 Parents are encouraged to participate in developing individual learning plans for their child and have an active voice in the provisions made.

 We recognise that children make progress at different rates and have different ways in which they learn best.
 Teachers take account of this by looking carefully at how they organise their lessons, the classroom, the resources they give to each child and the way they teach.
-So all teachers consider a number of options and choose the most appropriate ways to help each child learn from a range of activities.
-This is often described as ‘differentiating the curriculum’.
+All teachers consider a number of options and choose the most appropriate ways to help each child learn from a range of activities and strategies.
+This is referred to as ‘adaptive teaching’ and ‘scaffolding’.

 Parents – what to do if you have concerns/worries

-Parents may contact the Headteacher – Josie O’Donnell or Sharon Walker Family Senior Family Support Practitoiner.
-Alternatively, the child’s class teacher is happy to discuss any day to day concerns.
+Parents may contact the Headteacher – Josie O’Donnell or Sharon Walker – Senior Family Support Practitioner.
+Alternatively, your child’s class teacher will be happy to discuss any day to day concerns.

 Working together with your child’s teachers will often help to sort out worries and problems.
 The closer you work with your child’s teachers, the more successful any help for your child can be.

 We will consult parents about all the decisions that affect their child.
-If you, as a parent have concerns or worries at any time, you should share them with your child’s teacher or head teacher or any other professional working with your child.
+If parents have concerns or worries at any time, you should share them with your child’s teacher or class team.

 Parents will be made fully aware of the planned support and interventions and, where appropriate, plans will seek parental involvement to reinforce or contribute to progress at home.
 Parents will also be involved in reviews of support provided to their child and have clear information about the impact of the support and interventions, enabling them to be involved in planning next steps.